 To learn more about how much a settlement in your case may be worth, please check our “Settlement Calculator.”

 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have suffered a soft tissue injury after a car accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.